kubescape/kubescape/docs/cli-reference.md

 The base score is bucketed the same way as a built-in control — `1-3` low, `4-6` medium, `7-8` high, `9-10` critical — so it drives the report's severity column, `--min-severity`/`--max-severity` and `--severity-threshold`.
-A value outside `1-10`, or one that is not a number, fails the scan rather than defaulting, because a rule whose severity cannot be determined is treated as exceeding every `--severity-threshold`.
+A value outside `1-10`, a malformed value, or duplicate annotations in the same file fail the scan rather than defaulting, because a rule whose severity cannot be determined is treated as exceeding every `--severity-threshold`.

 ### Exception Audit